 With SoFi Invest®, you can track investments and choose exactly how active you are in the process.
 You can follow and trade stocks online or sign up for automated investing.
 SoFi financial advisors are available to answer investing questions and help you plan for the future.

 Whatever the future has in store for your retirement, the good news is that you have time.
-You could figure out where you stand and how much you might need to save with this retirement calculator, then choose how you want to proceed.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.